in

 If There’s No Need For A Prototype, There’s No Point Of Making It

-However, prototyping when there's no need for it can result in a lack of attention in other development process segments or prototypes with too much or too little complexity.
+Rushing into solutions is terrible on its own, but so is prototyping without any purpose.
+Each prototype’s primary task is to serve as a platform for checking and validating hypotheses, testing our concepts for solutions, or describing and creating ideas.
+Working with silicone prototype manufacturers can be a strategic choice when the design calls for materials that mimic final products or demand flexibility.
+However, prototyping when there’s no need for it can result in a lack of attention in other development process segments or prototypes with too much or too little complexity.
 It is essential to ask yourself why you are making this prototype before doing so.
-Make sure that you have a core goal, and then design your prototype to fit that intent.
+Ensure you have a core goal, and then design your prototype to fit that intent.

 Don’t Let A Failed Prototype Let You Down!